The cloud-native platform for centralized log management

 Any source, any velocity – centralize logs, metrics, and traces for full visibility.

 Close the gap between detection and response with an analyst-focused, cloud-native approach.

 Understand complex environments with visual analysis and KPIs that matter most.

 The most recent articles & research from Devo

 It’s a trap!
-If you’re going to learn how to escape the data management TCO trap, the first place to start is understanding what the cost factors are and how they are interrelated.
+If you’re going to learn how to escape the log management total cost of ownership (TCO) trap, the first place to start is understanding what the cost factors are and how they are interrelated.
 Then, understand what the traps are and how you can avoid them.
 Follow along to learn more.